techBeck03/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

    VI infrastructure.
 * `allow_unverified_ssl_cert` - (Optional) Allow unverified ssl certificates while deploying ovf/ova from url.
    Defaults true.
+* `deployment` - (Optional) If the ova/ovf specifies multiple deployment options, specifying one will select it to be used instead of the default deployment option specified in the ova/ovf.

 ### Using vApp properties to supply OVF/OVA configuration

 Alternative to the settings in `customize`, one can use the settings in the